krishna-chaitanya-ryali/code-question-bank/oracle-timestamp.md

 Final Note:

-This cleanup ensures that RAP_METRICS_DETAILS refers to a valid MASTER_METRIC_ID and that there is only one valid RISK_TYPE_ID per unique RISK_HEADER.
+This cleanup ensures that:

+RAP_METRICS_DETAILS refers to valid MASTER_METRIC_IDs only.

+Only one valid RISK_TYPE_ID exists per unique RISK_HEADER.

+Only one MASTER_METRIC_ID exists per unique combination of MASTER_METRIC_NAME + RISK_TYPE_ID.

 Future insertions must be validated for duplication to maintain data integrity.